 The Foundation is committed to projects which are engaged with a wide variety of community groups and activities that benefit those recipients that fit within the objects of the Foundation.

 The Rotuma Golf Tournament has become an annual event held on the first Saturday in October.
-In 2020 it will be Saturday the 3rd.
+Unfortunately with the challenges of Covid-19 we have had to postpone the annual tournament until October 2022.

 The tournament draws a large number of participants and a number of sponsors whose contributions are gratefully acknowledged.